ezraroi/Human-AI-Collab/output/concepts.md

 **System Role**
 Maintains usable challenge inside the Zone of Proximal Development by shaping how the pre-existing Challenge Gap (\|D–C\|) is experienced by the user.
 Ensures interaction never becomes a monologue, even though the AI is not a Subject.
 **Mechanism**
 Delivers **anti-sycophantic resistance** through non-deterministic outputs calibrated to keep the user thinking.
-Operates only at the micro-interaction level (turn-by-turn), shaping how the user encounters the Difficulty/Identity Stakes (D) turn-by-turn (through wording, framing, and pacing), without changing the structural Challenge Gap (\|D–C\|) but never replacing Capacity (C) or altering the structural gap itself.
+Operates only at the micro-interaction level (turn-by-turn), shaping how the user encounters the Difficulty (D) turn-by-turn (through wording, framing, and pacing), without changing the structural Challenge Gap (\|D–C\|) but never replacing Capacity (C) or altering the structural gap itself.
 **Connection to Formula**
 Acts on the numerator indirectly by ensuring **Sₜ** remains functional, and on the denominator by preventing the interaction inside the ZPD from collapsing into ‘no challenge’ (sycophancy) or ‘overwhelm,’ while leaving the structural Challenge Gap (\|D–C\|) unchanged.
 FA does *not* create the challenge gap; it preserves its productivity.
 **Distinctions**